Meet will feature collegiate standouts as well as professional stars

 Maverick posts a season-best time of 6.63 in semifinals

 In 2011, Cordero Gray made the transition from being one of the most highly decorated UT Arlington athletes in program history to embarking on a coaching career at his alma mater.
-He is now in his third season working with the Mavericks.
+He is now in his fourth season working with the Mavericks.

 Gray's on-track achievements are numerous.
 He was a two-time All-America honoree during his four-year career and graduated holding with school records in the 60m and the 100m.
 The Arlington native also won five individual Southland Conference championships, including four as a senior.